AlexGnatko/EMPS/README.md

 EMPS supports multiple websites on a single set of modules (one engine - many websites) and several languages across websites or even on a single website.

-The core of the EMPS framework is supposed to be loaded though "require_once" from somewhere on the "include_path".
+The core of the EMPS framework is supposed to be loaded through "require_once" from somewhere on the "include_path".
 This will enable several websites on the same server to share the EMPS code (which will enable updates, bugfixing, etc.).

 EMPS is Git-friendly.
 No data, no HTML templates, and no code vital to the website being developed is never stored in the database, all code and templates is stored in the module folders as files.